Best car stereos for 2020

 What makes these favorites?

-We looked at our best-selling stereos, which also earned an average Crutchfield customer rating of 4 (or more) stars*.
+We looked at our best-selling stereos that also earned an average Crutchfield customer rating of 4 (or more) stars*.
 That means that our customers took the time to provide some feedback once they've spent some time with the stereo.

-Pioneer AVH-211EX DVD receiver — Affordable touchscreen display and wireless convenience
+Pioneer AVH-221EX DVD receiver — Affordable touchscreen display and wireless convenience

-What you need to know: This Pioneer offers a 6.2" touchscreen display with user-friendly icon controls, as well as multi-color options that let you seemlessly integrate the stereo with your dash lighting.
+What you need to know: Pioneer's AVH-221EX DVD receiver offers a 6.2" touchscreen display with user-friendly icon controls, as well as multi-color options that let you seemlessly integrate the stereo with your dash lighting.
 You can wire in your smartphone or take advantage of this stereo's built-in Bluetooth.

 Phone integration features: This stereo's rear USB port will charge your iPhone or Android, as well as let you play and control the music on your phone.
 Its built-in Bluetooth can be paired to two different phones simultaneously.
 You can take hands-free calls and stream music wirelessly from either.